Understanding Dash Governance¶

 The community has gathered around DashCentral as a website to facilitate discussion and voting on proposals formally entered on the Dash blockchain.
 Other websites, such as Dash Ninja and Dash Vote Tracker are available to monitor progress over time and gather more detailed statistics.
 Dash Masternode Tool also allows for voting without the need to share masternode private keys with a third party service.

 Each proposal includes a description of the proposal goals, details of what work will be done and a breakdown of the requested budget.
 Many proposals also link to their own website or the pre-proposal discussion, or include a video to validate the identity and sincerity of the proposal owner.
 Discussion on Dash Central occurs below this information, and masternode owners have the option to verify their ownership of a masternode and ability to cast a vote by signing a message from the masternode collateral address.
 Masternodes can vote at any time, and also change their vote at any time until the cutoff block is mined and voting stops.
+This occurs 1662 blocks prior to the superblock.
 After voting stops, the blockchain executes a decentralized tally and validates all votes.
 Once consensus is reached, the results are broadcast and the budget is allocated soon after in a superblock.

 Once passed, proposals are able to report back to the network on the Dash Forum or via published public channels and social media.
 Since it is possible to create proposals that pay out over several months, it is also possible to revoke funding from a project by changing the vote if development or spending of already allocated funds is unsatisfactory.
 This encourages proposal owners to work honestly and diligently to win the trust and approval of the network.
 Ongoing discussion and gradual improvement over time results in a close bond between the network and those working for the network in supporting roles.